 HFC R32 Products

-LG R32* refrigerant range of Splits, Multi and Commercial Air Conditioning Equipment.
+LG R32 A2L (MILDLY FLAMMABLE) refrigerant range of Splits, Multi & Commercial AC Equipment (Up to 12kW)

 Wall Mounted Splits Multi Splits Commercial split

 Engineering Data Book

 Bans & Guidance

 Guidelines, Recommendations & City & Guilds 6178 Training (installer safety)

 This course covers all Hydrocarbon refrigerants, including handling of A3 hydrocarbons including R1270 Propylene, R290 Propane and R600a Isobutane.
 It is also suitable for engineers working with flammable HFO’s and HFC’s including R1234yf, R1234ze and R32

 Protocols & Progress